CoLearn-Dev/colink-sdk-rust-dev/README.md

 # CoLink Rust SDK

-CoLink SDK helps both application adnd protocol developers access the functionalities provided by [the CoLink server](https://github.com/CoLearn-Dev/colink-server-dev).
+CoLink SDK helps both application and protocol developers access the functionalities provided by [the CoLink server](https://github.com/CoLearn-Dev/colink-server-dev).

 - For *application developers*, CoLink SDK allows them to update storage, manage computation requests, and monitor the CoLink server status.
 - For *protocol developers*, CoLink SDK allows them to write CoLink Extensions that extend the functionality of CoLink to support new protocols.